Shirley Knot the Siren

 You know what the ocean said to the siren?
 Nothing – it just waved.

-And my stomach’s gotten weaker – I can’t eat humans anymore – you just contribute to my IBS.
+I can’t eat humans anymore.
+You are too full of mercury.
+You just contribute to my IBS.

-Naturally, I only eat the bacon once a week, but I’ve discovered all things green: grapes, lettuce, broccoli, Brussel sprouts, green beans, green tea.
-And the latest trend – the coconut… you can eat it, you can drink it, you can lather it on your scales…and you can try to get the audience to join in a silly dance!
-When you get to my age a bit of elderly chair aerobics.
+Naturally, I only eat the bacon once a week, but I’ve discovered all things green: grapes, lettuce, artichokes, broccoli, Brussel sprouts, green beans, green tea.
+And the latest trend – the coconut… you can eat it, you can drink it, you can lather it all over your scales…and you can try to get the audience to join in!
+Doing a bit of elderly chair aerobics.

 Que track 7